jrenaud90/TidalPy/Documentation/radiogenics_x/index.md

 ## Where Radiogenics is Used

 A radiogenics model is attached to a `SolidLiquidLayer` with `set_radiogenics`, alongside the layer's cooling model.
 See [SolidLiquidLayer](../structures_x/layers/solidliquid_layer.md).
-The layer then answers `calc_radiogenic_heating(time, mass)`, and `LayeredWorld.calc_internal_heating(time)` sums the contributions of every layer that carries a model.
+The layer then provides `calc_radiogenic_heating(time, mass)`, and `LayeredWorld.calc_internal_heating(time)` sums the contributions of every layer that carries a model.
 Layers without one contribute zero rather than raising.

 When a world is built from a TOML file or a config dict, the `[layers.<name>.radiogenics]` table names the model and its parameters, and anything the user omits falls back to the material defaults in `TidalPy_Configs_x.toml`.
 The shipped defaults give a rock mantle the chondritic isotope set and turn radiogenics off in iron cores and ice shells.
 See the [TOML schema](../structures_x/config/toml_schema.md).

-Radiogenic heating is deliberately kept separate from the tidal solve.
-The two sources are computed independently and summed by whatever drives the thermal state, so a study can hold one fixed while varying the other.
+Radiogenic heating is computed separately from the tidal solve; the two sources are summed by whatever drives the thermal state, so a study can hold one fixed while varying the other.

 ## References